The ABCDEFG of Little Strings: CFT Limit and Nilpotent Orbits Classification of the Coulomb Branch

 One can easily check that the defect is polarized.
 Furthermore, we identified in the previous example that $\Theta=\{\alpha_1, \alpha_2, \alpha_3\}$.
 Therefore, the Bala--Carter label for the defect is $B_3$, and the Coulomb branch of the defect in the CFT limit is the Spaltenstein dual of the nilpotent orbit $B_3$, which is the orbit $A_{2_s}$.
 The orbit $A_{2_s}$ has complex dimension 15, which confirms our previous computation of the dimension from a different method. \end{example}

-Some comments are in order: First, the above points imply that all nilpotent orbits are realized as the $m_s$ to infinity limit of the Coulomb branch of some Dynkin-shaped quiver gauge theory, with unitary gauge groups.
-Second, the coweight data of the D5 branes defining those quivers almost always provides a physical realization of the Bala--Carter classification of nilpotent orbits, with a few exceptions: for some non simply-laced unpolarized defects, the \textit{labeling} predicted by Mathematics is sometimes not the same as the prediction obtained from little string Physics.
-We will illustrate this feature in detail for $\fg=G_2$ in the Examples \ref{ssec:g2list}.
+Some comments are in order: First, the above points imply that the $m_s\rightarrow\infty$ limit of a nilpotent orbit realized as the of the Coulomb branch of some Dynkin-shaped quiver gauge theory, with unitary gauge groups.
+Second, the coweight data of the D5 branes defining those quivers almost always provides a physical realization of the Bala--Carter classification of nilpotent orbits, with a few exceptions: for some non simply-laced unpolarized defects, the \textit{labeling} predicted by Bala and Carter is not readily readable from the little string Physics perspective.
+We will illustrate this feature in detail for $\fg=G_2$ in section \ref{ssec:g2list}.